jiahecui/SenAOReFoc/README.md

 orthogonal Zernike polynomials.
 There are four sub-modes tagged to each of the two methods: 1) standard closed-loop AO correction; 2) closed-loop AO correction with consideration of obscured search blocks;
-3) closed-loop AO correction ignoring defocus; 4) closed-loop AO correction with consideration of obscured search blocks and ignoring defocus.
+3) closed-loop AO correction with partial correction excluding defocus; and 4) closed-loop AO correction with both consideration of obscured search blocks and partial correction excluding defocus.

 Remote focusing can be performed by scanning the focus axially with a pre-determined axial range, step increment and step number, or by